Uber5/u5-derive/README.md

 # u5-derive

+Given complex business logic in Javascript and MongoDB, derive properties functionally.

+In other words:

-Given
+* Given
   * business data in MongoDB,
   * a description of derivable properties (see ./samples/simple/domain.js)

-When
+* When
   * state changes

-then
+* then
   * Derive properties.

 # Status